hyperledger-archives/composer/contrib-notes/coding-guidelines.md

 Hyperledger Composer is investigating the use of [cucumber](https://www.npmjs.com/package/cucumber) to for system or integration test.
 In contrast to unit tests, these tests are focussed on verifying end-user functionality in a realistic environment.

-## Misc
+## Miscellaneous

 ### JavaScript Parsing using acorn

 Hyperledger Composer provides its programming interfaces in JavaScript, and also has the ability to uses JavaScript to express user processing rules which are executed as smart contracts. [acorn](https://www.npmjs.com/package/acorn) is a JavaScript parsing library that significantly assist this process.

 ### Checking of files for Hyperledger Composer license agreement using license-check